aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 PDF logical structure facilities provide a mechanism for incorporating information, regarding the document content structure, into a PDF file.
 Aspose.Words preserves information about the structure from a Microsoft Word document, such as paragraphs, lists, tables, footnotes/endnotes, etc.

-The following example demonstrates how to save a document to PDF format, preserving the document structure:
+The following example shows how to save a document to PDF format, preserving the document structure:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Rendering-Printing-WorkingWithPdfSaveOptions-ExportDocumentStructure.cs" >}}

-Aspose.Words also allows you to export document custom properties to PDF, which is demonstrated by the following example:
+Aspose.Words also enables you to export document custom properties to PDF, which is demonstrated by the following example:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Rendering-Printing-WorkingWithPdfSaveOptions-CustomPropertiesExport.cs" >}}